 can create a wonderful feeling of harmony.
 The fascination for sensual

-planet yet only hardcore sex people seem to dare to out themselves as latex
+currently only hardcore sex people seem to dare to out themselves as latex

-pornography stuff - instead interested in meditation, self- realization
+internet pornography stuff - instead interested in meditation, self- realization

 Let's stay on the air...